How to Buy, Sell & Finance RVs on eBay

 Do you have the nerve to click the button on the mouse?
 If you do, you may realize a bargain that other, more timid buyers never will.
 Buying and financing an RV on eBay is not for the faint of heart.
 Once you click the mouse and make your bid, you've placed a binding contract between you and the seller.
 If you end up with the winning bid you'll be expected to send a deposit within days.
 You will be expected to follow up on your actions, complete your motorhome financing, and follow through with the sale.
 Want to STEAL an RV?
 Think eBay!

-I’ve researched hundreds of online auctions and discovered that the largest number of RVs being sold and financed are bringing values closer to wholesale than to retail.
+I've researched hundreds of online auctions and discovered that the largest number of RVs being sold and financed are bringing values closer to wholesale than to retail.
 In fact, many RVs sold online are sold at or BELOW wholesale.
 This obviously makes the process of boat or motorhome financing much easier, and may help to lower the amount required for your down payment.
 Best Rate can help with the financing of RVs purchased through eBay and/or from Private Sellers.

-Why would anyone sell a perfectly good RV for wholesale… or less?
+Why would anyone sell a perfectly good RV for wholesale or less?
 Good question.
 It was the question I had when I began researching RVs being sold by both dealers and individuals on eBay.
 Being an RV dealer myself, I had a BIG interest in learning why so many of these RVs were being sold so CHEAP!

 After interviewing DOZENS of the so-called "Power Sellers" on eBay Motors, I discovered that many of these sellers were actually RV dealers selling dated (older) used inventory during their slow seasons to produce CASH FLOW!
 Remember we talked about the importance of cash flow to a dealership.